Aubrey Huff: 2012

 In 2012 spring training, Huff competed with Brandon Belt and Brett Pill for the Giants' first base job.
 Belt won the job, and Huff opened the season as the Giants' left fielder.
 On April 21, because the Giants did not have any infielders available, Huff was positioned at second base for the first time in his career in the ninth inning of a tied game against the Mets.
 He failed to cover second base in a potential double play situation, and the Mets went on to win the first game of the doubleheader 5–4.
 After the game, on April 25, Huff was placed on the 15-day disabled list with anxiety issues.

-He returned from the DL on May 7 but was used mainly as a pinch hitter for the rest of the season.
+He returned from the disabled list on May 7, but was used mainly as a pinch hitter for the rest of the season.
 On June 15, he was placed on the DL with a sprained right knee that he suffered jumping over a dugout railing to celebrate Matt Cain's perfect game.
 He returned from the DL on July 28 but was placed on it four days later with right knee tendinitis, which kept him out until August 31.

 In 52 games, Huff batted .192/.326/.282 with 15 hits, four doubles, one home run, and seven RBI.
 In the playoffs, Huff was used exclusively as a pinch hitter.
 In 10 games, he had one hit in nine at-bats but won his second career World Series as the Giants swept the Tigers in four games.
 On November 1, Huff's $10 million club option was declined, making him a free agent.
 He instead was paid a $2 million buyout.

 Huff hit 242 career home runs, which as of May 16, 2022, ties him for 257th all-time with a number of players.
 In addition to being used as a designated hitter, he played at five different positions in his career: first base, third base, left field, right field, and second base.